 Join us for a session with European authors Caryl Lewis (Wales, UK), Harkaitz Cano (Basque Country, Spain) and Inga Gaile (Latvia) to discover how their books for children cross the borders of genre, subject and language, what they in common and what is distinctive about their individual cultures.

-About the trainer: Caryl Lewis ( Wales / United Kingdom), Harkaitz Cano (Basque Country / Spain), Inga Gaile
+About the Speakers: Caryl Lewis (Wales / United Kingdom), Harkaitz Cano (Basque Country / Spain), Inga Gaile (Latvia)

 Caryl Lewis (1978) is the author of eleven Welsh-language books for adults, three novels for young adults and thirteen children’s books.
 Three-times winner of the Wales Book of the Year, she came to prominence with her novel Martha, Jac a Sianco (2004) which, like most of her work, explores the lives of farming families in rural Wales.
 It was published in English translation as Martha, Jack and Shanco in 2007 by Parthian Books in translation by Gwen Davies and made into a successful feature film.
 Her novel Y Gemydd (2007) is being published in September this year in English as The Jeweller.
 Caryl Lewis has also written extensively for cinema and television, notably adapting her novel for the film version.
 Her TV credits include the Welsh-language scripts of the internationally acclaimed bilingual crime series Y Gwyll / Hinterland and Craith / Hidden.